 The objectives that make warehousing essential include:

 Warehousing functions like a process hub: goods enter, are stored under clear systems, and leave in the right quantity at the right time.
-This reliability is what makes it critical to modern supply chain operations.
+This reliability is what makes warehousing critical to modern supply chain operations.

 Warehousing models differ based on how businesses want to control space, manage inventory flow, and respond to demand changes.
 Each model influences cost, service speed, and the level of operational flexibility available to a supply chain.
 The choice of warehouse type determines how goods are stored, processed, and moved across distribution networks.

 Private warehouses are fully controlled facilities that a business owns or leases for its exclusive use.
 This model offers maximum control over workflows, storage layouts, staffing, and technology adoption.
-Companies that manage predictable volumes or specialised storage requirements rely on private facilities to maintain consistency and optimise processes.
+Companies that manage predictable volumes or specialised storage requirements rely on private facilities to maintain consistency and optimise processes

 Operational characteristics of private warehouses